Skip to content

 Create a new Hyperdrive configuration.

-wrangler hyperdrive create <ID> [OPTIONS]
+wrangler hyperdrive create <CONFIG_NAME> [OPTIONS]

 • --connection-string string optional